OpenNebula/website/content/software/upgrade_process/upgrade_guide/start_here.md

 ## Previous Steps

 OpenNebula 7.0 or newer is distributed with `onecfg` as part of the main server package.
-This tool simplifies the upgrade process of configuration files and always comes in the latest version of OpenNebula.
+This tool simplifies the upgrade process of configuration files, and  is always included in the latest version of OpenNebula.

 {{< alert title="Important" color="success" >}}
 **For each OpenNebula upgrade (even between minor versions, e.g. 6.10.2 and 6.10.3), configuration files must be processed via `onecfg upgrade`**.
 If you skip the configuration upgrade step for an OpenNebula upgrade, the tool will lose the current version state and you'll have to handle the files upgrade manually and [reinitialize]({{% relref "../configuration_management_ee/usage" %}}) the configuration version management state.